shashank-srikant/neural-program-comprehension/README.md

 ## Parcels

 We make available the brain parcels used to define functional systems of interest (MD and language).
 The parcels were defined using the [GcSS method](https://www.ncbi.nlm.nih.gov/pubmed/20410363) using previously collected data from 197 (MD) and 220 (language) participants.

-## Python proficiency test

-For Experiment 1, we developed a custom Python proficiency test (22 short response questions and 1 long response question, intended to be completed within 1 hour).
-There was no overlap between the proficiency test questions and the questions presented to participants in the scanner.

-## Programming background survey

-Subjects also responded to a survey at the end of their scans.
-They reported their proficiency and familiarity with a number of programming related topics.
-`./survey/` has a PDF of these questions.